MileHacker Logo

 Nighttime Safety & Natural Hazards

-• Generally safe in well-lit, populated areas at night.
+• Generally safe in well-lit, dense areas at night.

 • Exercise caution in less-populated or dimly lit streets.